-We want to make sure that, as a responsible investor, we do not finance products that are not in line with our and our clients' values and beliefs.
-Therefore, we exclude companies that do not align with these values and beliefs, based on their involvement in:
+This group of exclusions constitutes categories related to our ambition as a responsible and values-based investor, to not finance products that are not in line with our and our clients' values and beliefs.

 3.2.1 Tobacco.

 Tobacco contributes to serious health problems and is one of the main risk factors in chronic diseases, including cancer and heart disease, and can also adversely impact on other people through, for example, passive smoking.
 The sector also entails other risks and adverse impacts, including those pertaining to labour management practices such as working conditions, employment, and respect for human rights.
 Anthos excludes companies that: